PramodKhandare/Housing-AdvanceRegression-Assignment/README.md

 ## Conclusions
 - Optimal value of alpha for Ridge - 10
-- Optimal value of alpha for Ridge - 0.001
+- Optimal value of alpha for Lasso - 0.001

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->